Last Updated on

 Seligman is an American Psychologist, educator, and author of self-help books.
-He is famous for his experiments and theory of learned helplessness is for being the founder of Positive Psychology.
+He is famous for his experiments and theory of learned helplessness, as well as for being the founder of Positive Psychology.

-His work in learned helplessness and pessimistic attitudes garnered an interest in optimism, which cued his work with Christopher Peterson (mentioned below) to create a positive side to the Diagnostic and Statistical Manual of Mental Disorders (DSM).
+His work in learned helplessness and pessimistic attitudes garnered an interest in optimism, which led to his work with Christopher Peterson (mentioned below) to create a positive side to the Diagnostic and Statistical Manual of Mental Disorders (DSM).

 In their research, they looked at different cultures over time to create a list of virtues that are highly valued and included it in their Character Strengths and Virtues section in the DSM: wisdom/knowledge, courage, transcendence, justice, humanity, and temperance.